maxwellhaydn/react-chess.js/README.md

 ### Arguments

 `useChess` takes an optional configuration object as an argument.
+This lets you pass callbacks that are triggered on certain game events, like checkmate.

+Note that multiple callbacks may be triggered by the same move.
+For example, if you define `onLegalMove`, `onDraw`, and `onGameOver` and the game ends in a draw, all three callbacks will be fired after the last legal move in the game.

-The following properties are supported:
+The following callbacks are supported:

 #### onLegalMove